phalcon/documentation/docs/api/phalcon_db.md

 public function execute( string $sqlStatement, array $bindParams = [], array $bindTypes = [] ): bool;
 ```
 Sends SQL statements to the database server returning the success state.
-Use this method only when the SQL statement sent to the server doesn't
+Use this method only when the SQL statement sent to the server does not
 return any rows